By the Waters of Babylon: Plot summary

 John journeys through the forest for eight days and crosses the river Ou-dis-sun.
 Once John gets to the Place of the Gods, he feels the energy and magic there.
 He sees a statue of a "god"—in point of fact, a human—that says "ASHING" on its base.
 He also sees a building marked "UBTREAS".
 After being chased by dogs and climbing the stairs of a large building, John sees a dead god.
 Upon viewing the visage, he has an epiphany that the gods were humans whose power overwhelmed their good judgment.
-After John returns to his tribe, he tells his father of "the place New York."
+After John returns to his tribe, he tells his father of "the place newyork."
 His father warns him against recounting his experiences to others in the tribe, for sometimes too much truth is a bad thing, that it must be told little by little.
 The story ends with John stating his conviction that, once he becomes the head priest, "We must build again."

 Analysis

 Benét wrote the story in response to the April 25, 1937 bombing of Guernica, in which Fascist military forces destroyed the majority of the Basque town of Guernica during the Spanish Civil War.

-This story took place before the public knowledge of nuclear weapons, but Benét's description of "The Great Burning" is similar to later descriptions of the effects of the atomic bombings at Nagasaki and Hiroshima.
-His "deadly mist" and "fire falling from the sky" seem eerily prescient of the descriptions of the aftermath of nuclear blasts.
+This story took place before the creation of nuclear weapons, but Benét's description of "The Great Burning" is similar to later descriptions of the effects of the atomic bombings at Nagasaki and Hiroshima.
+His "deadly mist" and "fire falling from the sky" are eerily prescient of the descriptions of the aftermath of nuclear blasts.
 However, the "deadly mist" may also be a reference to chemical weapons in World War I, particularly mustard gas, a feared weapon of war that Benét's generation was very familiar with.
 The story was written in 1937, five years before the Manhattan Project started, and eight years before there was widespread public knowledge of the project.